 The two machines are actually known to do separate functions, allowing a single home to have one of each if it has the right amount of space needed for both.
 Knowing the differences between the two can often greatly help homeowners, saving them money by allowing them to figure out what could have gone wrong when their boiler or water heater malfunctions.

 To find out what the key differences are between water heater vs boiler units, be sure to continue reading.

-If your own water heater or boiler is breaking down and you need it fixed, you can rely on the team of experts at Clover Services to help fix the issue.
+If your own water heater or boiler is breaking down and you need it fixed, you can rely on the team of experts at Clover Contracting to help fix the issue.